Our most urgent needs at the moment

 What will I be helping to achieve?

-Ensuring that collections are made from volunteer collectors and members of the public with large quantities to donate and
+Ensuring that collections are made from volunteer collectors and members of the public with large quantities to donate and also that tools are taken and safely delivered at our Coventry Centre for refurbishment.

 What are the main things that I will be doing?